Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Introduction

-In this article we further extend the higher dimensional construction for the holographic entanglement negativity of bipartite states of a single subsystem described in \cite{Chaturvedi:2016rcn} to $CFT_d$s with a conserved charge dual to bulk extremal and non extremal $AdS_{d+1}$-RN black holes.
-In this context we consider subsystems with long rectangular strip geometries and compute the areas of bulk static minimal surfaces homologous to the relevant subsystems, utilizing certain perturbative techniques described in \cite {Fischler:2012uv,Fischler:2012ca,Kundu_2016,Kundu_2017}, \footnote{It should be noted that an exact closed form analytic evaluation of this area has been performed through the use of Meijer G-functions in \cite{Erdmenger:2017pfh}.
-However the leading order behaviour necessary for our purpose is correctly captured through the perturbative techniques used here.} and involving non trivial limits of the relevant parameters.
-In order to elucidate the perturbative technique we have first considered the relatively simpler $AdS_4/CFT_3$ scenario and then extending the same to the generic $AdS_{d+1}/CFT_d$ framework.
-Interestingly as in earlier examples described in the literature we are able to exactly reproduce the universal features of the holographic entanglement negativity described in \cite{Chaturvedi:2016rcn,Chaturvedi:2016rft} for both zero and finite temperature bipartite states.
-Our results constitute another significant consistency check for the holographic construction for entanglement negativity in higher dimensional $CFT_d$ s for the specific subsystem geometries under consideration.
-Note however that in the context of the developments described in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} involving the back reacted minimal entanglement wedge our results may be modified by an appropriate overall back reaction factor specific to the subsystem geometry.
-As mentioned earlier the explicit determination of this back reaction parameter in higher dimensions for the subsystems under consideration remains a non trivial open issue.
+In this article we extend the higher dimensional holographic construction to compute the entanglement negativity for bipartite states of single subsystems described in \cite{Chaturvedi:2016rcn} to $CFT_d$s with a conserved charge dual to bulk non extremal and extremal $AdS_{d+1}$-RN black holes.
+Our results provide further substantiation for the holographic conjecture for the entanglement negativity of bipartite states in higher dimensional $CFT_d$s.
+In this context following \cite{Chaturvedi:2016rcn} we also consider subsystems with long rectangular strip geometries and utilize a perturbative technique described in \cite{Fischler:2012uv,Fischler:2012ca,Kundu:2016dyk,Kundu:2016cgh}, to compute the areas of RT surfaces involving non trivial limits of certain parameters relevant for the bulk $AdS_{d+1}$-RN geometry.\footnote{ Note that an exact closed form analytic evaluation of the area has been performed through the use of Meijer G-functions in \cite{Erdmenger:2017pfh}.
+However the leading order behavior necessary for our purpose is correctly captured through the perturbative techniques utilized here.} Interestingly as described in the literature, through our construction we reproduce certain significant features (such as elimination of the thermal contributions) of the holographic entanglement negativity for bipartite states in $CFT_2$s and $CFT_d$s described in \cite{Chaturvedi:2016rcn,Chaturvedi:2016rft}.
+This conforms to quantum information theory expectations of the negativity being an upper bound on the distillable entanglement.

+Note that in the context of the developments described in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp,KumarBasak:2020eia} our results also involve backreaction ef{}fects due to the cosmic brane arising from the conical defect of the replicated bulk geometry in the replica limit.
+However the explicit determination of these ef{}fects remains a non trivial outstanding issue for arbitrary subsystem geometries, in particular the long rectangular strip geometries investigated in this article.